DevKhalyd/researcher_bot/README.md

 # TODO

-1. Update the telegram commnands with BotFather...
+1. Update the telegram commnands with BotFather..
+   .

-2. Update the token with another one to avoid the bot stolen
+1. Update the token with another one to avoid the bot stolen

 # Telegram Basic Bot